 This is just a small sample of the laws expected to go into effect in 2018.
 It is critical to speak with your San Diego business litigation lawyer for assistance complying with these changes in rules and regulations that could affect your rights or obligation as a business owner.

 Contact a San Diego Business Litigation Lawyer

-Gehres Law Group, P.C. represents small to medium-sized companies in California who need assistance ensuring labor laws are followed and who need assistance responding to violation claims.
+Gehres Law Library represents small to medium-sized companies in California who need assistance ensuring labor laws are followed and who need assistance responding to violation claims.
 To find out more about how a San Diego business litigation lawyer at our firm can help you, give us a call at 858-964-2314 or contact us online today for your complimentary consultation.